SMNik2546/Haynes-Shockley-experiment/README.md

 ***Photo electric effect (laser beam) cause drift mobility of minority charge carriers sweeps length of the semiconductor.***

-Important fields: lifetime, drift velocity, electric field
+Important fields: ***lifetime, drift velocity, electric field***

+## Measurement of drift velocity
+E_s is an internal electric pulse field that produced by a pulsed generator.